stanford-scs/uudev/uudev.1.md

 	* ACTION=="add", ID_BUS=="bluetooth", NAME=="\"Pixel (AVRCP)\""
 	pkill xsecurelock

-Again, here you have to use the monitor option (`-m`) to notice that udev places the name of your phone in double quotes and adds ` (AVRCP)`.
+Again, here you have to use the monitor option (`-vm`) to notice that udev places the name of your phone in double quotes and adds ` (AVRCP)`.

 If you are paranoid, you might want to lock your screen whenever someone plugs a thumb drive into your computer.
 The following rule